OutSystems/docs-product/src/develop/data/modeling/entity.md

 ## Indexes

-Like in relational databases, OutSystems provides indexes for a faster access to data in the entity.
+Like in relational databases, OutSystems provides indexes for faster access to data in the entity.
 If you usually search or sort by one or more attributes of the entity, you can create an index based on those attributes to make it faster.

 Indexes can also be used to create alternate and composite keys.